You are here

 Ensure you haven’t used more than three words in a row that are the same as those used in your source.

-Poor paraphrase: “Over 50% of youth in the current study of Alberta youth were seen as physically inactive.”
+An example of a poor paraphrase is “More than 50% of youth in the current study were seen as physically inactive.”

-Good Paraphrase: “A study of Alberta youth showed that over half of all study participants were inactive.”]
+Here is an example of a better paraphrase: “A study of Alberta youth showed that over half of all study participants were inactive.”

-However, common phrases, names, or established terminology is not considered plagiarism.
+However, using common phrases, names, or established terminology is not considered plagiarism.

 Poor paraphrasing is especially likely if students don’t have a good understanding of what they are reading, or when students are new to paraphrasing.